BizTalk Migration Services

 i3solutions brings 30 years of Microsoft platform, Azure, integration, workflow, application, and enterprise delivery experience to migration work that requires more than technical conversion.
 Our senior, US-based teams assess what BizTalk supports before recommending how it should be replaced, what should change, and what should be governed differently in the destination architecture.

 We work across Azure, Logic Apps, Service Bus, API Management, Event Grid, Azure Functions, SQL Server, SharePoint, Dynamics 365, Power Platform, and custom Microsoft application environments.
-That breadth matters because BizTalk migration rarely affects BizTalk alone — messages, workflows, APIs, partner systems, reporting, applications, and business processes often span multiple parts of the Microsoft environment.
+That breadth matters because BizTalk migration rarely affects BizTalk alone.
+Messages, workflows, APIs, partner systems, reporting, applications, and business processes often span multiple parts of the Microsoft environment.

 For enterprise IT leaders, the value is not simply moving away from BizTalk.
 The value is arriving at a Microsoft integration environment where system handoffs, data flows, monitoring, ownership, and support are more secure, more governable, more observable, and better positioned for the initiatives that come next.